 The primary concern we and others in the industry previously raised about the rule was whether it introduces unnecessary complexity that may make it difficult for investors to obtain the financial services important to them.

-So, over the coming weeks, we will continue our preparations for compliance.
-At the same time, we will evaluate any changes that the DOL may make, so we can provide our clients with the best possible products and services afforded under the regulation.
+So, over the coming months, we will evaluate any changes the DOL may make, so we can provide our clients with the best possible products and services afforded under the regulation.